 Wormholes are an essential part of the Sephirotic Civilisation, but some factions would prefer to abandon their use for metaphysical reasons

-Simply Connect! is an anti-wormhole organisation, developed from the controversial interpretations of torsion theory by a minor aspect of Keter (consciousness cluster 348, in the Feldrim system) and eir school of hermeneutic researchers.
+Simply Connect! is an anti-wormhole organisation, developed from the controversial interpretations of Z-Theory by a minor aspect of Keter (consciousness cluster 348, in the Feldrim system) and eir school of hermeneutic researchers.